patmood/slack-links/README.md

 Setup database `npm run reset`

+Generate a test token for your team: https://api.slack.com/docs/oauth-test-tokens

 Create a `.env` file in the root directory with your slack token and channel:

 ```
 SLACK_TOKEN=XXXXXXXX
 SLACK_CHANNEL=C0470JR5N
 ```

 Run server `npm start`